stevencallaway1/oski-agent/README.md

 # Oski: The Self-Evolving AI Ops Agent

-Oski is a Slack-native AI ops agent for small teams.
+Oski is a self-evolving AI operations runtime for small teams.

-It turns Slack messages, cron jobs, and CLI tasks into tool-using agent runs.
-It reads approved context, searches code, drafts updates, tracks cost, learns team-specific rules, and can scaffold new tools when it hits a capability gap.
+It turns team requests into controlled agent runs across Slack, CLI, scheduled jobs, local workspace context, and a typed tool registry.
+It can read approved files, search code, draft updates, track cost, learn team-specific instructions, and propose new tools when it hits a capability gap.

-Most agent demos stop at function calling.
-Oski adds the operating layer: a queue, typed tools, durable instructions, cost caps, draft-first side effects, and a controlled path for the agent to grow its own tool surface.
+Slack is the command surface.
+The core product is the operating layer: queue, runner, typed tools, instruction memory, cost controls, draft-first side effects, audit logs, and reviewed capability expansion.

-Oski is not an autonomous employee.
-It is a reference architecture for internal agents that teams can inspect, constrain, and extend.
+Oski is built as a reference architecture for teams that want internal agents they can inspect, constrain, and extend.

 ## Why this matters

-Small teams do not need another chatbot.
+Small teams need more than chat over documents.
+They need agents that can work across context, use tools safely, learn operating preferences, and expand their capabilities without removing human control.

-They need internal agents that can operate across real context, learn from feedback, and grow their own tool surface, without giving up human control.
+Most internal agent projects fail in one of two ways.
+They stay static, limited to a fixed integration list.
+Or they become too open-ended, giving the model broad code execution without enough review or auditability.

-Most agent projects pick one of two extremes: a static integration list, or an unconstrained agent with a code execution tool.
-Oski is built for the middle: an agent that can genuinely grow, inside boundaries a small team can actually audit.
+Oski is built for the middle path: an agent that can grow, but only through files, logs, scopes, and human review.

 ## The self-evolution loop